TeX-Live/tlcontrib/texmf-dist/doc/latex/eqexam/README.md

         authors.
 Documentation for this option is found in the doc/fortextbook folder.
 See also the series of blogs at http://www.acrotex.net/blog/?tag=fortextbook

+What's New (2019-10-29) Fixed a bug with the online option.
+The  \fillineol* command now allows verbatim text in the third argument (as well as the first).

 What's New (2019-01-31) Package uses aeb-comment, an older version of the comment package.
 The newer version has some incompatibilities with eqexam.